 ENGL U379.
 American Literature to 1865 for Teachers (3) American poetry, drama, and prose from colonial times to 1865.
-ENGL U279/U379 will be offered concurretly.
-The reading and writing assignments for ENGL U379 will be longer and the standards for grading will be more demanding.
-Students may not receive credit for both courses.
+ENGL U279/U379

 ENGL U380.
 American Literature from 1865 for Teachers (3) American poetry, drama, and prose from 1866 to the present.
 ENGL U280/U380 will be offered concurrently.
 The reading and writing assignments for ENGL U380 will be longer and the standards for grading will be more demanding.
 Students may not receive credit for both courses.